Microplastics analysis for municipal & industrial wastewater, water monitoring and special environments and applications

 Wasser 3.0 detect puts an end to the current "blind mode" of (waste)water purification.
 Conventional methods for microplastic detection are very complicated and expensive and are therefore only used to a limited extent.
 They are not suitable for continuous monitoring and large-scale deployment.

 Our simple and fast analytical method enables standardized continuous monitoring of microplastic loads in (waste)water treatment processes, which brings enormous progress in terms of removal and resource efficiency.
-Sampling in other water bodies is also possible with our sampling kit.
+Sampling in other water bodies is also possible with our analytics kit.

 Detecting microplastics in municipal and industrial wastewater and other water bodies (lakes, rivers)